geospatialem/tools/Programming.md

 * [Common CSS Mistakes and How to Fix Them](https://blog.mariano.io/common-css-mistakes-and-how-to-fix-them-8ee0f5e88d64)
 * [CSS Cheat Sheet](https://adam-marsden.co.uk/css-cheat-sheet)
 * [30 Seconds of CSS](https://atomiks.github.io/30-seconds-of-css): A curated collection of useful CSS snippets you can understand in 30 seconds or less.
+* [Pixels to EM](http://pxtoem.com): Convert Pixels to EM, or vice versa.
+Also see font size points (pt) comparisons.

 ## JavaScript
 * [HTML to JavaScript Convertor](http://accessify.com/tools-and-wizards/developer-tools/html-javascript-convertor): Take HTML markup and convert it to a series of document.write() statements, and/or string variables that you can use in a block of JavaScript.